Andy Dixon (footballer)

 Andrew Dixon (born 19 April 1968) is an English former footballer who made 62 appearances in the Football League playing as a right-back for Grimsby Town and Southend United.

 Career

 Dixon began his career at Grimsby Town, initially played for the club as a youth before stepping up to the first team.
 Dixon made 38 Football League appearances during his time at the club, signing for Southend United in 1989.
-Dixon stayed at Southend for one season, making 24 league appearances, before leaving to join Chelmsford City.
+Dixon stayed at Southend for one season, making 24 league appearances, before leaving the club.

+Dixon later played for Lincoln City, Gateshead, Southend Manor, Chelmsford City, Wealdstone and Basildon United.